soilfungus/Pyrene-adapted-Rhodococcus-strain/README.md

 Original experimental data are available in Mendeley Data at 10.17632/864zyxk8r7.1

-## Development Notes

-Some scripts were developed with the assistance of AI coding tools and subsequently reviewed, tested, and adapted by the author.

 ## Citation

 If you use these scripts, please cite:

 Calcáneo-Hernández et al., (2026)
 Adaptive laboratory evolution of the hydrocarbonoclastic marine strain Rhodococcus ruber MSA14 to high pyrene concentrations

+## Development Notes

+Some scripts were developed with the assistance of AI coding tools and subsequently reviewed, tested, and adapted by the author.

+## Skills Demonstrated

+- Comparative genomics
+- Genome assembly analysis
+- Variant calling and VCF processing
+- Mutation mapping
+- Python scripting
+- R statistical analysis
+- Data visualization
+- Bioinformatics workflow development